A study on the conditioning of finite element equations with arbitrary anisotropic meshes via a density function

-\begin{rem} As mentioned before, the approach we used here to estimate $\lambda_{\min}(A)$ and $\lambda_{\min}(\SAS )$ was first proposed by \NameCite{Fried73}.
-However, there is significant difference between our development and \citeauthor{Fried73}'s.
-First, \citeauthor{Fried73} obtains a bound on $\lambda_{\min}^\rho(-\Delta)$ for balls where the analytical formula of the Green's function is available and claims using a physical intuition that the bound is also valid for other domains.
+\begin{rem} As mentioned before, the approach we used here to estimate $\lambda_{\min}(A)$ and $\lambda_{\min}(\SAS )$ was first proposed by Fried~\cite{Fri73}.
+However, there is significant difference between our development and Fried's.
+First, Fried obtains a bound on $\lambda_{\min}^\rho(-\Delta)$ for balls where the analytical formula of the Green's function is available and claims using a physical intuition that the bound is also valid for other domains.
 Our derivation for the bound on $\lambda_{\min}^\rho(-\Delta)$ is mathematically rigorous, as seen in Lemmas~\ref{lem:1}--\ref{lem:lambda:min:Delta}.
-Second, the lower bound obtained in \NameCite{Fried73} for $\lambda_{\min}(A)$ can be expressed in the current notation as
+Second, the lower bound obtained in Fried~\cite{Fri73} for $\lambda_{\min}(A)$ can be expressed in the current notation as

-It is easy to see that our estimate \eqref{eq:lMin:A} is sharper than \eqref{eq:lMin:A-Fried}.
-Third, \citeauthor{Fried73} estimates the maximum eigenvalue of the stiffness matrix by the maximum of the maximum eigenvalues of the local stiffness matrices, with the latter being computed directly for the Laplace operator.
-On the other hand, our estimate on the maximum eigenvalue of the stiffness matrix in Lemma~\ref{lem:lMaxA} is not only more general, valid for all second order diffusion operators, but also very accurate.
-Finally, we would like to mention that \NameCite{Fried73} does not study preconditioning for the stiffness matrix. \end{rem}
+It is easy to see that our estimate~\eqref{eq:lMin:A} is sharper than~\eqref{eq:lMin:A-Fried}.
+Third, Fried estimates the maximum eigenvalue of the stiffness matrix by the maximum of the maximum eigenvalues of the local stiffness matrices, with the latter being computed directly for the Laplace operator.
+On the other hand, our estimate on the maximum eigenvalue of the stiffness matrix in Lemma~\ref{lem:lMaxA} is not only more general but also more accurate.
+Finally, we would like to mention that Fried~\cite{Fri73} does not study preconditioning for the stiffness matrix. \end{rem}